DeepFri3d/Simple-Timer-App/README.md

 Additionally, you can export the entire history of the timekeeping to CSV to chart and graph in a spreadsheet program of your choosing.

-This probably needs more features, but feel free to tinker with it as you please and link your edits and additions.
 Basic operation can be seen below.

 ![image](https://github.com/DeepFri3d/Simple-Timer-App/assets/37976447/b91f86bd-3cf3-4edc-9893-91eed9193d03)